Dagobert II: Martyr cult

 Dagobert's feast day was 23 December.
 This day is given in the Life of Dagobert; in the now lost calendar of saints made for Emma, wife of King Lothair of France (954–986); and in the auctaria (local additions) to the Martyrology of Usuard from the area of modern Belgium.
 One auctarium, however, places his feast on 11 September.
 A Liège manuscript of the martyrology of Ado of Vienne also places Dagobert's death on 23 December.

 Dagobert's festival was never widespread outside of Stenay.
 Generally, it became associated with places associated with Dagobert I. It was still being celebrated at Verdun as late as the sixteenth century.
 The prior of Stenay was suppressed in 1580 and in 1591 the buildings were sacked by Protestants.

-Dagobert's relics were dispersed, with some ending up in Saint-Ghislain.
+An early reference to Dagobet's relics can be found in the charter granting the church at Stenay to Gorze in 1069.
+A charter of Bishop Lietbert from 1070 shows some of his relics deposited in the church of Saint-Ghislain.
+In 1570, there was an altar dedicated to Dagobert at Stenay, indicating that some relics were still there.
+These were dispersed after the Protestant sack.
+In 1609, the Abbey of Juvigny possessed a cervical vertebra and a femur supposedly of Dagobert.
+In 1608, the cult of Dagobert was restored at Stenay.
+In 1645, his humerus, sacrum and tibia were carried in procession in the town.
+The skull of Dagobert has been claimed by Saint Waltrude Collegiate Church since at least 1658.
+It was recently examined and, while the wound in the cranium is consistent with a medieval axe blow, the skull was carbon dated to the 13th century.